For Fans Of

-That aside, Rolo’s various moving parts – the talented five members – is what further defines Rolo Tomassi with a sound that’s practically theirs to have sole ownership over.
+Their various moving parts – the talented five members – is what further defines Rolo Tomassi with a sound that’s practically theirs to have sole ownership over.
 (I know it sounds silly, as trying to properly pigeonhole a band like this is like trying to eat the goddamn sun, but just go with it.)
 Keyboardist/pianist James Spence suitably lends new shining layers to these 10 songs so with his piano playing, with his fitting synth work chopping between bright melodies and noisier, harsher lines of electronic chaos.
 Bassist Nathan Fairweather makes great use of his impeccably thick tone and violently driving rumblings throughout and at some points, his bass becomes dangerously heavy.
 Drummer Tom Pitts’ subtler, calmer and groovier drumming parts more often than not erupt into blast beats, massive cymbal crashes and exceptionally busy sections in general, yet with ease and careful control too.
 Guitarist Chris Cayford’s mathy, gymnastic-like hardcore riffs often recede from this frenzy as his guitar work blooms into lusher, cleaner sounds to help explore moodier textures.
 And one cannot forget the vicious growls and savage screams from exceptional vocalist, Eva Spence, who when not screaming her head off, her beautiful, angelic singing spearheads any given song’s lead; singing that has only gotten better with time, which accentuates her relatable, nervous and yearning lyrics here further.
-(On that aspect, someone informed me that the lyrical content here may revolve around Eva’s previous romantic relationship with Architects‘ Tom Searle, who passed away in 2016.)

 This masterful LP flows between its individual ten compositions beautifully so, as Rolo Tomassi become super methodical in songwriting, surgical in setup and delivery, boundless in sound, and magical in impact.
 Hell, the record’s first three songs I mentioned before are living, breathing proof of this major feat about how they all glue together to create these larger cohesive moments.
 Of course, those are but three of the ten tracks present and Rolo have made every single waking second of ‘Time Will Die…’ more than worthy and necessary.